-Lower back pain, alongside cancer, are the top two conditions that are most costly to the NYCDCC Welfare Fund and its participants.
 Our members are prone to work-related lower back pain because of the strenuous work they perform.
-According to the Occupational Safety and Health Administration ("OSHA"), lower back pain is also a leading cause of lost work-time, and it accounts for up to 240 million lost work days per year.
-Overall, lower back pain is the fifth most common reason for visiting a doctor.
+According to the Occupational Safety and Health Administration (OSHA), lower back pain is a leading cause of lost work-time, and it accounts for up to 240 million lost workdays per year.